sp1nnek0p/quiz_brain/readme.md

 #### Demonstarting Some Simple OOP

+Gets data from the Open Trivia Database API and creates a multiple choice quiz.
+The user must then choose between the 1 to 4 possible answers, if the user answers correctly the score is incremented by 1 out of the total number of questions.

+If the user answers incorrectly a message along with the correct answer is displayed.

+When the user finishes all the questions the total score out of total number of questions is displayed.

-While I know that there is not ideal it is just meant to demonstate some object orientated porgramming in action.
+This was just meant to demonstate some object orientated porgramming in action.

 > Question_model.py
 >